yaice-rx/yaice_core/Etcd/Documentation/op-guide/configuration.md

 etcd is configurable through a configuration file, various command-line flags, and environment variables.

 A reusable configuration file is a YAML file made with name and value of one or more command-line flags described below.
-In order to use this file, specify the file path as a value to the `--config-file` flag.
-The [sample configuration file][sample-config-file] can be used as a starting point to create a new configuration file as needed.
+In order to use this file, specify the file path as a value to the `--Config-file` flag.
+The [sample configuration file][sample-Config-file] can be used as a starting point to create a new configuration file as needed.

 Options set on the command line take precedence over those from the environment.
 If a configuration file is provided, other command line flags and environment variables will be ignored.
-For example, `etcd --config-file etcd.conf.yml.sample --data-dir /tmp` will ignore the `--data-dir` flag.
+For example, `etcd --Config-file etcd.conf.yml.sample --data-dir /tmp` will ignore the `--data-dir` flag.

 The format of environment variable for flag `--my-flag` is `ETCD_MY_FLAG`.
 It applies to all flags.